David Fishelson: The 2000s and 2010s, MET, Hank and Golda, Broadway and touring, 9 Parts, Golda as film

 In 1999, Fishelson founded his own theater company – the nonprofit, 140-seat, Off-Broadway "Manhattan Ensemble Theatre" ("MET") — with a stated mission "to create new theatrical adaptations of stories found in fiction, journalism, film, biography and memoir."
-From 1999–2007, Fishelson's MET featured several well-known stars in its productions, including Jim Parsons (CBS's The Big Bang Theory), Mireille Enos (AMC's The Killing), Robert Prosky (NBC's Hill Street Blues), Valerie Harper (CBS's The Mary Tyler Moore Show), and Tovah Feldshuh (NBC's Holocaust).
-Among Fishelson's nine shows from 1999–2007 were two of his own plays: an adaptation of the Yiddish play The Golem; and his dramatization of Franz Kafka's unfinished novel The Castle.
+From 1999 to 2007, Fishelson's MET featured several well-known stars in its productions, including Jim Parsons (CBS's The Big Bang Theory), Mireille Enos (AMC's The Killing), Robert Prosky (NBC's Hill Street Blues), Valerie Harper (CBS's The Mary Tyler Moore Show), and Tovah Feldshuh (NBC's Holocaust).
+Among Fishelson's nine shows from 1999 to 2007 were two of his own plays: an adaptation of the Yiddish play The Golem; and his dramatization of Franz Kafka's unfinished novel The Castle.
 For the latter, Fishelson was nominated in 2002 for "Best Off-Broadway Play" by the Outer Critics Circle, as well as for "Best Play" by the Drama League (each time as writer and producer).
 With the publication of The Golem and The Castle in 2003, Fishelson had four published plays to his name.

 (left to right:) Grant Varjas, Raynor Scheine, Jim Parsons and William Atherton in Fishelson's adaptation of Franz Kafka's The Castle at Manhattan Ensemble Theatre, 2002.

 Fishelson's 2003–04 season saw frequent transfers of his shows from MET's 140-seat, SoHo-based home, as described in Playbill:

 With Golda's Balcony (which opened at the Helen Hayes Theatre on Broadway on Oct.
 15), MET has two hits based on the lives of renowned historical figures.
 Its first offering this season, Hank Williams: Lost Highway, about the troubled country singer and composer, was hailed and quickly transferred following an extended run.
 It is currently playing the Little Shubert Off-Broadway.
 (In fact, the runaway success of MET's first two shows caused the nonprofit to postpone its third selection until the (2004–05) season.)